About Us Groups Events Articles Forums Training Rituals Store Joining

 I give you thanks!

-This is a short prayer that can be used whenever you bathe, shower, wash your hands, before a ritual or anytime you feel the need for purification.
+This is a short prayer than can be used whenever you shower, wash your hands, before a ritual or anytime you feel the need for purification.
 While washing, say:

-Haec aqua a corpore impuritates, mode simile plumbo mutando ad aurum, eluat.
+Haec aqua a corpore impuritates, simile modo velut plumbum ad aurum mutando, eluat.

 May this water cast out all impurities from my substance as from lead to gold.